The Jubilee® worm drive hose clip was invented in April 1921 and patented by Commander Lumley Robinson, the founder of L Robinson and Company.

 L Robinson & Co (Plating) Ltd was formed to enable greater control over plating quality and faster throughput.

-Jubilee® Clips is instrumental in the creation of the first Kitemark approval for Worm Drive Hose clips BS3628:1963 up to and including 6 ¼ inch diameter.
+Jubilee® Clips was instrumental in the creation of the first Kitemark approval for Worm Drive Hose clips BS3628:1963 up to and including 6 ¼ inch diameter.

 A number of iconic vehicles including the cross channel hovercraft, the Hawk training and Harrier jump jets and Concorde were fitted with Jubilee® Clips.